-Pillar 2: We will support African ARD institutions to prioritize and embrace gender responsiveness in both policy and practice.
-We will work with selected partner institutions to grow their capacity for gender-responsive agricultural research by leveraging the talents of gender-diverse research teams, and by strengthening gender prioritization in research, design, implementation, and dissemination.
+Pillar two: We support African ARD institutions to prioritize and embrace gender responsiveness in both policy and practice.
+We partner with institutions to grow their capacity for gender-responsive agricultural research by leveraging the talents of gender-diverse research teams and strengthening gender prioritization in research, design, implementation, and dissemination.

-Pillar 3: We will work to ensure that gender responsiveness becomes an embedded cultural norm and practice in the African ARD sector by building an enabling environment for gender responsiveness.
-We will continue to focus on increasing the visibility of women scientists and leaders, generating and curating compelling evidence on the value of gender responsiveness in ARD.
-We will also work to transform the growing awareness of gender issues into policies, programs,and accountability mechanisms.
+Pillar three: We are building an enabling environment for gender responsiveness to become an embedded cultural norm and practice in the African ARD by growing the awareness of gender issues into policies, programs, and accountability mechanisms.
+We focus on increasing the visibility of women researchers and research leaders, generating and curating compelling evidence on the value of gender responsiveness in ARD.

 While each pillar has its own set of objectives, they are also highly interdependent.
 They together form a singular comprehensive strategic approach that will continue to guide AWARD’s effort to enhance the gender responsiveness of African agricultural research.